nhsbsa-rixue/product-price-tracker/CONTRIBUTING.md

-# Contributing to employee-skills-tracker
+# Contributing to product-price-tracker

-employee-skills-tracker is released under the [Apache 2 license](LICENCE.txt).
+product-price-tracker is released under the [Apache 2 license](LICENCE.txt).
 If you would like to contribute something, or simply want to hack on the code this document should help you get started.

 ## Code of Conduct